Astonish the world: Italy keeps surprising on Olympic track - NewsBreak

 The 2016 Games seem like a distant memory now that Italy has won five medals in track and field — all gold — at this year’s Olympics.

-After Marcell Jacobs surprised everyone by winning gold in the 100 meters last weekend — moments after teammate Gianmarco Tamberi had tied for gold in the high jump — the Italians did it again with an unexpected victory in the 4x100 relay on Friday that marked their first relay gold in Olympic history.
+After surprised everyone by winning gold in the 100 meters last weekend — moments after teammate Gianmarco Tamberi had tied for gold in the high jump — the Italians did it again with an unexpected victory in on Friday that marked their first relay gold in Olympic history.

 So what’s the formula behind this sudden success?

-“Work hard, dream big,” Jacobs said after helping teammates Lorenzo Patta, Eseosa Desalu and Filippo Tortu win an event that usually belongs to the powerhouse American team — or, in recent years, Jamaica led by the now-retired Usain Bolt.
+“Work hard, dream big,” Jacobs said after helping teammates Lorenzo Patta, Eseosa Desalu and Filippo Tortu win an event that usually belongs to the powerhouse American team — or, in recent years, Jamaica led by the now-retired .

 With the U.S. having failed to qualify for the final after a series of botched handoffs, Italy saw an opportunity.